The Complete Guide to Violin Lesson Pricing

 Marc Levesque

 The average price for a one-hour violin lesson is $70.
-Online violin lessons using Zoom or Skype charge between $20-40 for a half hour lesson.
-Local private one-on-one violin lessons range from $35-50 for a half hour lesson, while in-person group lessons can cost $25 for a half hour lesson.
+Online violin lessons using Zoom or Google Meet charge between $20 and $40 for a half hour lesson.
+Local private one-on-one violin lessons range from $35 to $50 for a half hour, while in-person group lessons can be as low as $25 for a half hour.

-Violin teachers without a music degree will charge as little as $35 an hour, and professional violinists with numerous competition awards might charge as much as $350!
+Teachers without a music degree might charge around $40 an hour, while highly accomplished violinists with competition wins could charge as much as $250!

 Try a Half Hour Violin Lesson Completely For Free!